projekt-opal/hackathon/chat.md

 # Chat

 We use Matrix for communication.
-To join the chat, you have to choose a client and to create an account first.
+To join the chat, you first have to choose a *client* and to *create an account*.

 ### Choose a Matrix client